-The factors that may affect the provision of accessible service can be divided into two categories – internal and external.
-Internal factors that affect the provision of accessible service are related to personal attitudes towards people with disabilities.
+The factors that may affect the provision of accessible services can be divided into two categories: internal and external.
+Internal factors that affect the provision of accessible service are related to personal attitudes towards PWDs.
 Culp et al. (2017) found that negative attitudes towards PWDs can lead to low self-efficacy while performing disability-related tasks.
-Emmers et al. (2020) found the same results when examining lecturers in HE and their attitudes towards inclusion of SWDs.
-Furthermore, a research that examined healthcare workers also found that negative attitudes towards PWDs were manifested in avoidance from interaction with them (Akhavan & Tillgren, 2015; Velonaki et al., 2015).
-In this sense, frequent contact and previous acquaintance with a person with a disability were found to be associated with positive attitudes towards PWDs among family members (Friedman, 2019), teachers (Kunz et al., 2021), and health care workers (Van Puymbrouck et al., 2020).
-The external factors that may contribute to the SE-AS of administrative staff are related to the existence and function of support services on campus for SWDs (Kutscher & Tuckwiller, 2019; Newman, et al., 2020; Shpigelman, et al., 2021) and participation in a training accessibility program (Martins, et al., 2021; Murray, Lombardi, & Wren, 2011, Lombardi, et al., 2021, Roth, et al., 2018).
-It should be noted that the above internal and external factors have not been explored in the context of SE-AS of the administrative staff.
+Emmers et al. (2020) found the same results when examining lecturers in higher education and their attitudes towards inclusion of SWDs.
+Further, research that examined healthcare workers also found that negative attitudes towards PWDs were manifested in avoidance from interaction with them (Akhavan & Tillgren, 2015; Velonaki et al., 2015).
+In this sense, frequent contact and previous acquaintance with a PWD were found to be associated with positive attitudes towards PWDs among family members (Friedman, 2019), teachers (Kunz et al., 2021), and health-care workers (Van Puymbrouck et al., 2020).
+The external factors that may contribute to the SE-AS of administrative staff are related to the existence and function of support services on campus for SWDs (Kutscher & Tuckwiller, 2019; Newman et al., 2020; Shpigelman et al., 2021) and participation in a training accessibility program (Martins et al., 2021; Murray, Lombardi, & Wren, 2011, Lombardi et al., 2021, Roth et al., 2018).
+It should be noted that the internal and external factors discussed above have not been explored in the context of SE-AS of administrative staff.

-To date, research on SE-AS in HE have focused mainly on faculty (Hauerwas & Mahon, 2018, Shinohara, Kawas, Ko, & Ladner, 2018), and conducted in K-12 educational settings (Peebles & Mendaglio, 2014), and within service-based organizations (Alhejji, Garavan, Carbery, O’Brien, & McGuire, 2015).
-Most of the research done on administrative service to SWDs focuses mainly on general attitudes toward PWD and not on SE-AS (Polo Sánchez, et. al, 2018).
+To date, research on SE-AS in higher education has focused mainly on faculty (Hauerwas & Mahon, 2018, Shinohara et al., 2018), and conducted in K-12 educational settings (Peebles & Mendaglio, 2014), and within service-based organizations (Alhejji et al., 2015).
+Most of the research done on administrative service to SWDs focuses mainly on general attitudes toward PWDs and not on SE-AS (Polo Sánchez et al. , 2018).

 To address this research gap, the present study aims to examine the factors that explain the SE-AS of administrative staff.
-Our research questions were: (a) Are attitudes toward PWDs (Internal factors) positively associated with SE-AS? (b) Are frequent encounters with SWDs, familiarity with the support services, and participation in accessibility training (external factors) positively associated with SE-AS?
+Our research questions were: (1) Are attitudes toward PWDs (internal factors) positively associated with SE-AS? (b) Are frequent encounters with SWDs, familiarity with the support services, and participation in accessibility training (external factors) positively associated with SE-AS?

 Methods